-- 1. Remove the glow plug using the included tool or 8mm (5/16") nut driver and verify that the piston is at the top of its stroke. - Use a flat blade screwdriver to rotate the flywheel.
-Place the blade of the driver into one of the grooves of the flywheel and push down, turning the flywheel counter-clockwise when viewed from the front.
-The flywheel should turn, unsticking the piston from the sleeve. - Put two or three drops of light machine oil into the glow plug hole to lubricate the piston and sleeve.
+- 1. Remove the glow plug using the included tool or 8mm (5/16") nut driver and verify that the piston is at the top of its stroke. - 2.
+Turn the Jato over and locate the flywheel through the cutout in the chassis.
+Insert a flat blade screwdriver as shown between the chassis and flywheel.
+Using the chassis for leverage, rotate the flywheel counterclockwise by pressing down on the screwdriver.
+The flywheel will turn, unsticking the piston from the sleeve. - 3.
+Put two or three drops of light machine oil into the glow plug hole to lubricate the piston and sleeve.
 Do not use too much oil.
-It will hydrolock the engine.
-Verify the starter will spin the engine with the glow plug out. - Rotate the flywheel so the piston is at bottom dead center and replace the glow plug with gasket.
+Excess oil will hydro-lock the engine.
+Verify the starter will spin the engine with the glow plug out. - 4.
+Rotate the flywheel so the piston is at bottom dead center and replace the glow plug with gasket.
 Reconnect the blue glow plug wire. - 5.
 You should now be able to start the engine with the EZ-Start.